simonsejse/thecodingsorcerer/docs/fsharp/datastructures/differencelist.md

 A data structure with O(n) complexity is then implemented.
 Let's make a perhaps unrealistic assumption that our computer can handle 100000 operations per minute.

 Now we divide the amount of operations our steps in total with operations per minute, and we get the amount of time it'd take in minutes.
-So assuming it had a O(n) time complexity, and O(10^9) we essentially divide the two 10^9/10000 and to get the total time in days we know that there are a total of 60*24 minutes in a day so we also divide the result by that, and we get 69 days in total it would take to compute this.
+So assuming it had a O(n) time complexity, and O($$10^9$$) we essentially divide the two 10^9/10000 and to get the total time in days we know that there are a total of 60*24 minutes in a day so we also divide the result by that, and we get 69 days in total it would take to compute this.
 Hence, not a good practice to use the concatenation operator when we're dealing with lists that are of large sizes.
+Look in \eqref{eq:calculatingTimeExample} for clarity.

 And I can't specify the importance of how much it actually depends on the hardware of the machine.
 This is only an example of a computer that can handle 10000 steps/operations per minute.
 {: .warning }